Empowering Legal to deliver more for less

 But even with the best intentions, change can be hard.
 “I was worried how the business might perceive it,” Anna admits.
 How would the clients react?
 “Lawyers also have a tendency to feel defensive and fearful of embracing technology because it is new and unfamiliar.
 And there aren’t that many examples of it in the legal industry.”

-Anna looked to Plexus Gateway, the world’s first Legal Operating System.
+Plexus was able to provide the suitable legal software for Anna to get the job done.
 L’Oréal Australia and New Zealand has been able to put their best lawyer, on their best day, on every device in the company – handling the work that was once a burden to its A/NZ Legal Function.
 Through automation and contract lifecycle management, Plexus has allowed the business to ‘self-serve’ on routine legal tasks, yet involves the legal team whenever there is risk they should advise on.

 Do more with less